 The saline implant doesn’t quite feel like a water sac once inside the body because it is surrounded by various amounts of skin, fat and muscle.
 Thus the comparison between the implants you hold in your hand is not completely fair.
 But it is absolutely true that the silicone implant, once in place, still feels better than the saline implant.

-As far as the way the implant looks there is no particular advantage to silicon versus saline, except for one circumstance: rippling.
+As far as the way the implant looks there is no particular advantage to silicone versus saline, except for one circumstance: rippling.
 Breast implant rippling occurs when folds in the implant shell are visible through the skin.
 Silicone implants have much less tendency to show rippling, especially in slender patients.

 There are two main factors that determine whether rippling will show through the skin.
 One is the tissue surrounding the implant.
 If there is a good cover of muscle or subcutaneous fat, rippling, even if it occurs, may not show through the skin.
 The other main factor is the implant filling.
 Since saline water has very little consistency, the implant shell can fold easily against the saline, but since silicone is thicker, the shell doesn’t fold as easily.
 Therefore, silicone implants can sometimes make a visual difference, particularly for slender patients.